1908

 - Eaton Hall is built on the Willamette University Campus.
 This classroom building was built with a $50,000 grant from Mr. A.E.
 Eaton, the owner of Union Woolen Mills.

 - On 15th Street, the Pade House is built by Gottlob and Wilhelmena Pade, recent immigrants.
-This was also home for their son, Bernhardt, a partner in Simon & Pade grocery store.
+This was also home for their son, Bernhardt, a partner in Simon and Pade grocery store.
 He operated Pade’s Market until retirement 1965.
 After his death in 1975, his widow, Leona, lived here until 1985.
 She was well known for her garden of rare plants.
 This Local Landmark is also in the NEN neighborhood.

 - Another 1908 house to become a Local Landmark is the Gerth House.
 Walter and Grace Gerth operated their Edgewater Street store for 35 years, from 1911 to 1946.
 During this time he served several terms as mayor of West Salem, built the first two-story commercial building in West Salem, started the first grocery delivery and loaned the city money to pay its bills.

 - An ornamental concrete block house is built at 1724 Chemeketa Street using Sears Modern Home Plan #52.
 This year the Sears catalog had 8 pages advertising machines that could stamp out blocks that were "cheap, quick and practical" building materials.
 This house was probably built by C. B. Stone, who had purchased the lot in 1907 and was listed in the City Directory of 1909-10 as a "cement worker" with a next-door address as his residence.
+See it in the Court-Chemeketa Walking Tour.

 - The Oregon State Institution for the Feeble Minded opens in December.
 Renamed as Fairview Training Center, it continued as a Salem institution until its closing in 2000.
 A 1920s photograph shows the LeBreton Cottage (the 1908 administration building), the 1919 Hoff Cottage and the 1910 Chamberlain Cottage.
 All were, despite their names, sizable buildings resembling hospitals.

-1 comments:
+1 comment:

 Thanks for this useful article.